sambamitra/weather-watcher/README.md

-#Sample AWS Lambda function for Alexa
+# Alexa Weather Watcher
 A simple [AWS Lambda](http://aws.amazon.com/lambda) function that demonstrates how to write a skill for the Amazon Echo using the Alexa SDK.
+This Lambda function is used to power an Alexa Skill fetching the current weather of any city in the UK.

 ## Concepts
 This sample shows how to create a Lambda function for handling Alexa Skill requests that communicates with an external web service to get weather data from OpenWeatherMap API (http://openweathermap.org/api)